HamptonNorth/gen/readme.md

 })
 ```

 For each route generated, a test is added.
-Here is the completed ``api.tests.test.js`
+Here is the completed test snippet generated for `/users`

-for the routes `/api/users, /api/user/:id and /api/search?name=williams`

 ```jsx
 const request = require('supertest')